jrq3rq/jrq3rq/README.md

 # Welcome to My Chaos Lab

 This is my digital sandbox—a raw mashup of tech, creativity, and unfiltered rebellion.
-I’m James, alias **The Idea Alchemist** (self-appointed and damn proud), an **Independent AI Agent Researcher** who dreams in code, 3D prints wild ideas, and swings emojis like a samurai.
+I’m James, alias **The Idea Alchemist** (self-appointed and proud), an **Independent AI Agent Researcher** who dreams in code, 3D prints wild ideas, and swings emojis like a samurai.
 I build AI-powered tools, storytelling frameworks, and adaptive platforms that don’t just push boundaries—they set the rulebook on fire and vibe in the ashes.

 _Where AI innovation, symbolic design, and visionary chaos ignite._